nla-group/classix/README.md

 In most cases, `radius` ranging from 0.1 to 1 can handle most cases.
 The higher the dimensionality of the data is, the higher the `radius` we should use (better try the `radius` > 1).
 For density based merging, the `radius` can be set a bit higher than distance based merging.

+### Does density based merging work better than distance based merging?

+It depends.
+For high dimensional data, distance based merging is recommended.
+Usually, density based merging works slower than distance based merging.
+But if data can be dealT with high `radius` for density based merging, density based merging might be faster than the distance based merging with a low `radius` while achiving better performance.

 ## :art: Reproducible experiment
 All experiment in the paper referenced below are reproducible by running the code in the folder of ["exp"](https://github.com/nla-group/classix/tree/master/exp).
 Before running, ensure the dependencies `scikit-learn` and `hdbscan` are installed, and compile the ``Quickshift++`` code ([Quickshift++: Provably Good Initializations for Sample-Based Mean Shift](https://github.com/google/quickshift)).
 After configuring all of these, run the commands below.